llmranks.io

 Engine coverage at the entry tier

-Some tools gate engines behind upgrades — the entry tier covers ChatGPT only and you pay 2-4× for Gemini or Claude.
-Look for tools that include all 5 major engines on the entry paid tier.
+Some tools gate engines behind upgrades — the entry tier covers ChatGPT only and you pay 2-4× more for Gemini, Perplexity, or AI Overviews.
+Look for tools that include the major AI engines on the entry paid tier, then meter usage transparently.

 02